oaljoundi/CBL-Mariner/docs/index.md

   ([WSL2](https://docs.microsoft.com/en-us/windows/wsl/install-win10)).
 * Azure virtual machine deployment - accomplished using Asure-CLI commands described in detail in the Azure deployment section.
-* Standard VHD Image – The core VHD image can be deployed to sovereign and airgapped clouds through Azure Marketplace.
-Core VHD images will be published monthly. _Coming soon_
+* Standard VHD Image – The core VHD image can be deployed hrough Azure Marketplace.
-* Containers – Container images can be deployed to sovereign and airgapped clouds through MCR.
+* Containers – Container images can be deployed through MCR.
 * AKS Container Host – Similar to the Ubuntu-AKS container host, AKS will own the deployment and support of the Mariner-AKS container host in the various clouds.
-* Packages – At a monthly cadence, Mariner packages in packages.microsoft.com are mirrored in the airgapped environment through RepoDepot.
+* Packages – Mariner packages are published in packages.microsoft.com

 ## Getting Started on WSL2 with Docker